Two Day Screenwriting Course

 Lessons I’ve learnt from my experience of running the C4 course for the last 8 years – and what this means for you as professional writers.

-Screenwriters SONYA DESAI and SARAH HEHIR – who met on one of these courses several years ago – will discuss their careers – the writing work they have done across TV, theatre, radio, etc. They will discuss both the craft of dramatic writing, and give you tips on how to run your career.
+Screenwriter CAT MOULTON – will discuss her career – the writing work she has done – including 2 greenlit series for TV.
+Cat will discuss both the craft of dramatic writing, and give you tips on how to run your career.

 CONCLUSION – Final session about what to take away from the course, and discuss where you go from here.